Non sono una signora

-"Non sono una signora" (i.e. "I am not a lady") is a 1982 Italian pop-rock song written by Ivano Fossati and performed by Loredana Bertè.
-Considered Bertè's signature song, it has influenced her provocative imagine and aggressive style in the following years of career.
-It has been described as one of Bertè's signature songs.
+"Non sono una signora" (i.e. "I am not a lady") is a song recorded by Italian singer Loredana Bertè.
+It was released in 1982 through Compagnia Generale del Disco and included on her seventh studio album Traslocando.

+Written and produced by Ivano Fossati, the song influenced Berte's provocative imagine and aggressive style in the following years of her career.
+It has been described as one of the singer's signature songs.

 Commissioned to Fossati by his then-partner, Bertè's sister Mia Martini, the song won the 1982 edition of Festivalbar.
-It was adapted in Spanish language as "Ella es una señora" (in a version performed by Lucía Méndez) and as "No soy una señora" (in a version performed by Melissa Griffiths, and later by María José).
+It was adapted in Spanish language as "Ella es una señora" (in a version performed by Lucía Méndez) and as "No soy una señora" (in a version performed by Melissa Griffiths and later by María José).